-The Company's cash balance as of December 31, 2021 was \$880,821.
+The Company's cash and restricted cash balance as of December 31, 2022 was \$10,433,538.
 The Company's cash position is highly dependent on its ability to raise capital through the issuance of debt and equity and its management of expenditures for mining development and for fulfillment of its public company reporting responsibilities.
-Management believes that in order to finance the development of the mining properties and Kinetic Separation, the Company will be required to raise additional capital by way of debt and/or equity.
-The Company could potentially require additional capital if the scope of the Sunday Mine Complex expands.
+Management believes that in order to finance the development of the mining properties and Kinetic Separation, to secure regulatory licenses and to construct a conventional mill for the processing of uranium and vanadium, the Company will be required to raise additional capital by way of debt and/or equity.
+Western will also require additional working capital to continue to scale-up its mining operations at the Sunday Mine Complex.
 This outlook is based on the Company's current financial position and is subject to change if opportunities become available based on current exploration program results and/or external opportunities.

-Net cash used in operating activities
+Net cash provided by (used in) operating activities